sebest/katana/README.md

 Each origin can contain multiple clusters, a cluster is a list of servers having the same files.

-Each cluster have different files.
+Each cluster contains different files.

 The proxy is able to locate which cluster is hosting a specific file.